-All compensation is to the appropriation, allocation and availability of funds, upon completion of the services and receipt of any deliverables and a quarterly invoice in the form agreed to by the parties.
+All compensation is to the appropriation, allocation and availability of funds, upon completion of the services and receipt of any deliverables and invoice in the form agreed to by the parties.
 Payment shall be based upon actual costs, as defined in 2GAR Division 4 § 7101 (1), submitted less disallowed costs and penalties, as applicable.
 Compensation based upon the aggregate of actual cost submitted may be less than the agreed upon compensation, but in no event shall it exceed the agreed upon compensation.
 The invoice should reflect only those service fees incurred for the current billing period.
 Each invoice should also include the total amount billed from the inception of the current year contract.
-All invoices are subject to review and approval by the GBHWC.
 The acceptance and payment of any invoice shall not be deemed a waiver of any of the GBHWC's rights under this Agreement.

 IV.3.
-Final Payment.
+Final Payment and Release of Claims.

-The GBHWC shall make final payment delivery and acceptance of all services mentioned herein specified and performed.
-Prior to final payment and as a condition precedent thereto, the Service Provider shall execute and deliver to the GBHWC a release, in a form provided by the GBHWC, of claims against the GBHWC and the government of Guam arising under and by virtue of the contract.
-Additionally, prior to final payment and as condition precedent thereto, the Service Provider shall ensure a smooth program transition back to GBHWC or to the new service provider identified by GBHWC; and shall immediately provide the GBHWC with all program related information, files, equipment, service contributions/program income (contributions, donations, and gifts) remaining balances and all other operational and administrative and service documents and/or tangible assets.
+The final payment shall be made upon satisfactory delivery and acceptance of all services herein specified and performed.
+Prior to final payment and as a condition precedent thereto, the contractor shall execute and deliver to the GBHWC a release, in the form provided by the GBHWC, of claims against the GBHWC and the government of Guam arising under and by virtue of the contract.
+Additionally, prior to final payment and as condition precedent thereto, the PFS Community Partner shall ensure a smooth program transition back to GBHWC or to the new PFS Community Partner identified by GBHWC; and shall immediately provide the GBHWC with all program related information, files, equipment, service contributions/program income (contributions, donations, and gifts) remaining balances and all other operational and administrative and service documents and/or tangible assets.